-- 1. The off-campus clinical educators are expected provide the student with clinical orientation, observation, and practicum that is as consistent as possible with the student's clinical interests, needs and capabilities and with the facility's caseload, space, equipment, staff, and client management policies and procedures. - 2.
-The off-campus clinical educator to whom the student is assigned is expected to hold current ASHA Certificate of Clinical Competence in the appropriate area and a current state license by the Arkansas Board of Examiner's in Speech-Language Pathology and Audiology. - 3.
+- 1. The off-campus clinical educators are expected provide the student with clinical orientation, observation, and practicum that is as c onsistent as possible with the student's clinical interests, needs and capabilities and with the facility's caseload, space, equipment, staff, and client management policies and procedures. - 2.
+The off-campus clinical educator to whom the student is assigned is expected to hold current ASHA Certificate of Clinical Competence in speech-language pathology, a current state license by the Arkansas Board of Examiner's in Speech-Language Pathology and Audiology, completed the 2 hours of continuing education in clinical supervision, and meet the minimum guidelines of clinical supervision as specified by ASHA. - 3.
 The clinical educator at the facility is expected to supervise a minimum of 25% of the work being done by the student clinician.
 Supervision should be appropriately scheduled throughout the duration of the off-campus assignment. - 4.
-The off-campus clinical educator is expected to work with the department externship clinical educator to arrange mutually agreeable schedule of periodic site visitations or, if more appropriate, telephone or email contacts to ensure an ongoing joint review of the student's performance and progress. - 5.
+The off-campus clinical educator is expected to work with the clinical education director to arrange mutually agreeable schedule of periodic site visitations or, if more appropriate, telephone or email contacts to ensure an ongoing joint review of the student's performance and progress. - 5.
 The off-campus clinical educator should expect to receive proof of students having malpractice insurance coverage and HIPAA training as well as the clinic calendar with important dates for the semester. - 6.
 The off-campus clinical educator understands that the student, while not being considered an employee of the facility, will be subject to all of the facility's policies and procedures and will be directly responsible to the off-campus clinical educator and/or the department externship clinical educator. - 7.
 The off-campus clinical educator is expected to monitor and approve hours submitted via Calipso.

 - 8. The off-campus clinical educator is expected to provide frequent and consistent feedback to students regarding their clinical performance.
 Clinical educators will also provide formal evaluations at midterm and the end of the semester. - 9.
-Off-campus clinical educators agree to follow the UAMS CHP schedule/clinic schedule for start and stop dates as well as breaks. - 10.
-The off-campus clinical educator can request a copy of the practicum clinical educator evaluation from the clinical education director.
+Off-campus clinical educators agree to follow the UAMS CHP schedule/clinic schedule for start and stop dates as well as breaks.